top of page

 It's definitely a powerful tool.

-With these horizons in mind, we are dialoguing and working together with companies, certifiers and pioneering platforms such as VERRA, Social Carbon, Regen Network and the W+ Standard, seeking to bring new values and innovation to the agendas of climate change, biodiversity and female empowerment.
+With these horizons in mind, we are dialoguing and working together with companies, certifiers and pioneering platforms such as the Regen Network and the W+ Standard, seeking to bring new values and innovation to the agendas of climate change, biodiversity and women's empowerment.

-By enabling PES and directing resources towards ecological conservation and restoration, community empowerment, environmental education and biodiversity protection, we are convinced that an ecological economy is possible!
+By enabling PES and directing resources towards ecological conservation and restoration, community empowerment, environmental education and biodiversity protection, we are convinced that a regenerative & just bioeconomy is possible!

 Reference links: